 - Android phones and tablets (running 5.0 or newer)

 - Apple/IOS devices

 - Amazon Fire TV and stick

 - Xiaomi Mi TVs

 This is a very tough call.
 On value, the call goes to Philo.
-All those top entertainment channels for just $20 per month is tough to beat.
+All those top entertainment channels for just $20 per month are tough to beat.
 If you want a lot of channels, Sling provides the flexibility to put together a pretty decent channel streaming package.
-You are just going to be paying for in it.
+You are just going to be paying for it.
 The edge goes to Philo.
 It’s just too good of a deal to pass up.
-However, if you are looking for a wide array of channels and price isn’t too much of a concern, then Sling TV is the better option.
+However, if you are looking for a wide array of channels and the price isn’t too much of a concern, then Sling TV is the better option.

 If this article didn't answer your specific question, head over to our Home Page!
 It will guide you to affordable internet providers, streaming services to meet your needs, information on antennas, and many more tools and resources to help you save money on TV and Internet access.

 For tips and tricks on cutting the cord and other tech topics be sure to join our Facebook Page.